zachgibson/react-native-parallax-swiper/README.md

 # React Native Parallax Swiper
 Configurable parallax swiper that uses [Native Driver](http://facebook.github.io/react-native/blog/2017/02/14/using-native-driver-for-animated.html) for super smooth parallax.

-## Wait wait wait, another parallax component?
+## Wait, another parallax component?
-Yes.
-Another parallax component, cause you know parallaxers are lit and stuff right?
-NAH; Actually this component was created to emulate a specific iOS pattern that no react-native-parallax-whatever previously delivered.
-The idea here is to use native ScrollView, paging, and a native driver for 60 FPS.
-You can see this pattern in apps like [iOS Camera Roll](https://goo.gl/GY3bFQ), [Twitter Moments](https://goo.gl/CvzCQA), [Kylie Jenner’s app](https://goo.gl/yDB69S), and the [Vevo app](https://goo.gl/FMSSeF) (vertical style).
+Yeah, another parallax component, cause you know parallaxers are lit and stuff right?
+Nah, this component was created to emulate a specific iOS pattern that no react-native-parallax-whatever previously delivered.
+Native ScrollView, paging, and native driver for 60FPS.
+You can see this pattern in apps like [iOS Camera Roll](https://goo.gl/GY3bFQ), [Twitter Moments](https://goo.gl/CvzCQA), [Kylie Jenner’s app](https://goo.gl/yDB69S), and the [Vevo app](https://goo.gl/FMSSeF).

 ## Ways to use this component